chrisgilbertjr/spring/README.md

 * Simple to use API with good plenty of documentation within the code (doxygen is in the works)

 # Build
-__MSVC:__ Visual studio 2013 projects/solutions for libraries and demos are available.
+__MSVC:__ Visual studio 2013 projects/solutions for libraries are available.
+Demos will be up shortly.
 Building them should be straightforward.
 I will support more visual studio versions once linux and mac builds are setup.

 __UNIX:__ The UNIX build system is in the works.
 I will using be Cmake, and will have a CMakeLists file up within a few days.